tlinhevg05/contrastive-synthesis-medcls_CVProject/README.md

 - `Viral_Pneumonia`
 - `Normal`

 The main question is not whether synthetic data always improves classification.
-Instead, the project asks how synthetic DCGAN images compare with real unlabeled chest X-ray images as self-supervised pretraining sources, and whether their effect depends on the backbone and initialization strategy.
+Instead, the project evaluates different pretraining conditions, including ImageNet initialization, real unlabeled chest X-ray pretraining, and DCGAN-generated synthetic chest X-ray pretraining.
+Synthetic images are treated as one candidate pretraining source whose usefulness must be tested empirically against real unlabeled images and standard transfer learning baselines.

 ## Pipeline Overview

-The project is organized into three stages.
+The project is organized around a controlled experiment matrix.
+Each strategy differs in initialization or pretraining source, but all strategies share the same downstream supervised fine-tuning and evaluation protocol.

-### Stage 1: DCGAN Synthetic Image Generation
+### Stage 1: Synthetic Pretraining Source Construction

 Class-specific DCGAN generators are trained using the real labeled chest X-ray subset.
-The generated images are registered as a synthetic dataset with 1,000 images per class.
+Each generator produces images for one target class.
+The generated images are registered as a synthetic pretraining source with 1,000 images per class.

+This synthetic source is denoted as:

+- `CXR-Syn`: DCGAN-generated synthetic chest X-ray images

 The synthetic data is characterized using: